DocumentationBook/SphinxDocumentation/research/sphinx/build_phases/index.rst

    The ``app.build.build`` method pickles the ``updated_docnames`` list.

 #.
 Call the ``app.env.check_consistency`` method to check that all source documents are added to the
-   ``env.files_to_rebuild`` list except for the root document, orphans, and documents included by other documents.
+   ``env.files_to_rebuild`` list, except for the root document, orphans, and documents included by other documents.
 The method also checks for domain consistency by calling the ``domain.check_consistency`` method for each domain in the ``env.domains`` dictionary.
 In the example considered here, the method works with the following values: